AI Vision Sensor#

 AI Vision object is AprilTag ID?#

-The AI Vision object is AprilTag ID? block returns a Boolean indicating whether a detected AprilTag matches a specific ID.
+The AI Vision object is AprilTag ID? block reports a Boolean indicating whether a detected AprilTag ID matches a specific ID.

 True — The AprilTag ID is the number.